 In 2007, the President’s Task Force on Climate Change was formed to develop a set of recommendations for how the university should address greenhouse gas emissions.
 The Task Force focused on three primary areas: Tactics and Strategies for emissions reductions, Research and Innovation, and Community Partnerships.
 The Task Force established a goal to reduce emissions by 51% by 2025 from a 2008 baseline.
 After reviewing the Task Force report, President Daniels asked for a detailed plan for reaching the recommendations included in the Task Force report, which resulted in the Climate Change Leadership for the Future- Implementation Plan for Achieving GHG Reduction Goals.

-Three common approaches to reducing fossil fuel based energy and greenhouse has emissions include:
+Three common approaches to reducing fossil-fuel based energy and greenhouse emissions include:

 Efficiency guides the decisions in JHU’s Facilities and Design & Construction offices.
 All renovations and new construction projects are pushed to design to use the least amount of energy possible based on the program and uses of the building with the current building energy codes as a standard.
 We are accomplishing this by: